edlanglois/dotfiles/README.md

 ### User Information
 In the `dotfiles` directory, copy `user.cfg.example` to `user.cfg` and fill in the variables.
-See `utils/weather-city-id.py` to get your city ID for weather.

 ### Build and Install
 ```Shell